Get all the latest data for Lyon

 Are Lyon property listing prices close to the actual sale price in 2026?

-In Lyon in 2026, properties typically sell for about 4% to 7% less than the final asking price.
+In Lyon in 2026, actual sale prices are usually about 4% to 7% lower than listing prices.

 buying property foreigner Lyon